maranaz/Sentiment-Analysis/README.md

     - python -m spacy download en_core_web_sm
 - Run the application using the following command in the Terminal
     - streamlit run app.py

+# ---- In the app---- #
+- Upload a transcript by clicking the upload button or drag and drop the file
+- Click on "generate the report button" to load the report